 The federal Strengthening Career and Technical Education for the 21st Century, also known as Perkins V, provides federal funding to recipients to ensure students enrolled in career and technical education programs are able to fully develop the academic knowledge, technical skills, and employability skills needed to enter the workforce and pursue continued education in their chosen field.

 This site covers these commonly asked questions about Perkins funding:

-Programs eligible for funding include: Chapter 74 CTE programs, Innovation Pathways programs, Secondary Non-74 Perkins only CTE programs, Post-Secondary CTE Programs, and CTE Programs at State Incarceration Institutions.
+In Massachusetts, programs eligible for funding are: State-approved Chapter 74 CTE programs, state-approved Innovation Pathways programs, Secondary Career Connections Programs (N74), Post-Secondary CTE Programs, and CTE Programs at State Incarceration Institutions.

 All Perkins Funded programs must:

 For current grant recipients, questions regarding allowable expenses would be addressed by your RASP Liaison, Alex Chiu .